Olaf Koch: Metro

 Koch came to Metro in September 2009 as CFO.
 As of 1 January 2012, he took over as CEO of the company.
 His contract was extended in 2014 and again in 2017.
 On 21 August 2020 Olaf Koch announced to step down as CEO of Metro AG as of 31 December 2020.

 As CEO, Olaf Koch began to transition Metro from a broad-based conglomerate to a pure wholesale company.
 Among other things, he sold the Galeria Kaufhof department store chain (2015) and separated the group into two companies in 2017, Metro AG (wholesale and Real (hypermarket)), and Ceconomy AG (consumer electronics retail with MediaMarkt and Saturn).

 In September 2018, Koch announced plans to sell Real hypermarket.
 This marked the final stage in the aforementioned dismantling of the conglomerate structure, to form a purely wholesale company.
 In May 2019, he announced negotiations had begun with redos real estate GmbH for the Real sale.
 In June 2020, Real was sold to a consortium of X-Bricks and SCP Group.

-Zintinus and Daimler
+Since 2021

 In spring 2021, Koch and three partners founded the venture capital firm Zintinus.
 The investment fund supports start-ups from the food industry with capital but also with networking and expertise.
 In October 2021, Koch was also elected to the supervisory board of Daimler AG.
+From February to December 2025, Koch served as chairman of the board of directors of Hubert Burda Media.